 - Redness, scabbing and swelling.
 Normal healing from a chemical peel involves redness of the treated skin.
 After a medium or deep chemical peel, redness might last for a few months.

 - Scarring.
 Rarely, a chemical peel can cause scarring — typically on the lower part of the face.
 Antibiotics and steroid medications can be used to soften the appearance of these scars.

 - Changes in skin color.
 A chemical peel can cause treated skin to become darker than normal (hyperpigmentation) or lighter than normal (hypopigmentation).
 Hyperpigmentation is more common after superficial peels, while hypopigmentation is more common after a deep peel.
-These problems are more common in people with skin of color and can sometimes be permanent.
+These problems are more common in people with brown or black skin and can sometimes be permanent.

 - Infection.
 A chemical peel can lead to a bacterial, fungal or viral infection, such as a flare-up of the herpes virus — the virus that causes cold sores.